Engi 9896: Renewable Energy Systems

 Lecture 22: Wave energy conversion systems

-Lecture 23: Graduate students project presentations - I
+Lecture 23: Student project presentations

 Reference Books:

-1. Renewable Energy: power for sustainable future edited by Godfrey Boyle, 3rd edition, Oxford university press 2012.
-(ISBN: 9780199545339)
+1. Renewable Energy: power for sustainable future, edited by Stephen Peake, 4th edition, Oxford university press 2018.
+(ISBN: 978-0198759751)